armbian/documentation/docs/Developer-Guide_Build-Preparation.md

 After the first run of `compile.sh` a new configuration file `config-default.conf` will be created.
 You may edit it to your needs or create different configuration files using it as a template.

-Alternatively you can supply options as command line parameters to compile.sh
+Alternatively you can supply options as command line parameters to compile.sh.
 Example:

     ./compile.sh BOARD=cubietruck BRANCH=next KERNEL_ONLY=yes RELEASE=xenial